Phase transitions in in vivo or in vitro populations of spiking neurons belong to different universality classes: Spiking network model

 We consider a network of $N$ neurons that stochastically fire action potentials, which we refer to as ``spikes.''
-The probability that neuron $i$ fires $\dot{n}_i(t)dt$ spikes within a small window $[t, t+dt]$ is given by a counting process with expected rate $\phi(V_i(t))dt$, where $\phi(V)$ is a non-negative firing rate nonlinearity, conditioned on the current value of the membrane potential $V_i(t)$.
-We assume $\phi(V)$ is the same for all neurons, and for definiteness we will take the counting process to be Poisson or Bernoulli, though the properties of the critical points are not expected depend on this specific choice.
+The probability that neuron $i$ fires $\dot{n}_i(t)dt$ spikes within a small window $[t, t+dt]$ is given by a counting process with expected value $\phi(V_i(t))dt$, where $\phi(V)$ is a non-negative firing rate nonlinearity, conditioned on the current value of the membrane potential $V_i(t)$.
+We assume $\phi(V)$ is the same for all neurons, and for definiteness we will take the counting process to be Poisson or Bernoulli, though the properties of the phase transitions should not depend on this specific choice.

 The membrane potential of each neuron obeys leaky dynamics,